 - If everything appears in good condition, ensure that the shifter assembly is securely attached and that there are no loose connections.

-Modern washers feature a lid lock assembly that serves multiple functions, such as detecting the lid’s position and ensuring it’s locked before the washer starts spinning.
+If your washer is still spinning too slowly, I’d recommend checking the lid lock assembly, as it serves multiple functions, such as detecting the lid’s position and ensuring it’s locked before the washer starts spinning.

-This safety feature would prevent accidents and injuries if the lid were to open during a spin cycle.
-To check the lid lock assembly, follow these steps:
+The lid lock assembly prevents accidents and injuries if the washer’s door opens during a cycle.
+To check the lid lock assembly, follow the steps below:

 - Unplug your washer and move it away from the wall to access the top or back panels, depending on your washer’s model.

 - Remove the panel by unscrewing the bolts or screws that hold it in place.
 Keep track of the screws to reassemble the panel later.

 - Locate the lid lock assembly, typically found beneath the lid or at the back of the washer.
 The lid lock may appear as a small plastic component connected to a wiring harness.

 - Visually inspect the lid lock assembly for any signs of wear or damage.
 If you notice any issues, the lid lock assembly must be replaced.